Rural Tourism Workshop Series

-Community leaders, tourism entrepreneurs, tour operators, outdoor enthusiasts, lodging property owners, restauranteurs, and anyone with an interest in strengthening the local economy through tourism are encouraged to participate in the Rural Tourism Workshop Series.
+Community leaders, tourism entrepreneurs, tour operators, outdoor enthusiasts, lodging property owners, restauranteurs, and anyone with an interest in strengthening the local economy through tourism were encouraged to participate in the Rural Tourism Workshop Series.

-Spain and Bennett have worked this past year on a grass-roots level, holding roundtables to deepen connections between stakeholders working development priorities within the Skykomish and Stillaguamish River Valley regions with larger tourism attractions in the County.
+Spain and Bennett have worked the past years on a grass-roots level, holding roundtables to deepen connections between stakeholders working development priorities within the Skykomish and Stillaguamish River Valley regions with larger tourism attractions in the County.
 “With many recreational assets coming online in east and north Snohomish County, the timing is perfect to help these communities develop their tourism infrastructure, visitor readiness and maximizing visitor experiences to benefit these local economies,” said Spain.

 “The workshops will strengthen and support stakeholder relationships already formed between recreation and conservation organizations working with the communities, federal and state agencies, and the county and tourism bureau,” said Annique Bennett, Strategic Tourism Coordinator with the Snohomish County Economic Development and Trade Division.
 “Projects such as the Sky to Sound Water Trail from Skykomish to Everett, trails for motorized vehicles, Centennial Trail, Whitehorse Trail, and the North Mountain Bike Trail in Darrington will benefit, as will future rural tourism projects.”

-Dan Moore, CEO of Pandion Consulting, is organizing and conducting the Rural Tourism Workshop Series.
+Dan Moore, CEO of Pandion Consulting, organized and conducted the Rural Tourism Workshop Series.
 He is widely respected for designing cutting-edge travel products and applying innovative techniques to market those products.
 His clients span the globe and include individual travel companies, entrepreneurs, travel destinations, governments and associations.
 Moore has more than 15 years’ experience as a professional adventure guide and has provided regional leadership for Seattle-based travel company Evergreen Escapes.
 Dan has served on the Washington Tourism Alliance Board since 2011, and most recently participated in the Governor’s Outdoor Recreation Blue Ribbon Task Force.
 He has attended every Adventure Travel World Summit since 2008, learning best practices and industry trends from business leaders from around the world.